diegocatalao/dtls/README.md

-# Secure DTLS Client
+# Secure DTLS Server

-This project implements a DTLS (Datagram Transport Layer Security) client for secure communication over UDP using OpenSSL.
+This project implements a DTLS (Datagram Transport Layer Security) server for secure communication over UDP using OpenSSL.
 It connects to a DTLS server and performs authentication using X.509 certificates.